snowdrop/k8s-infra/hetzner/README.md

 ## Install Openshift

-Follow the instructions in the `../ansible/README.md`
+Follow the instructions in `../ansible/README.md`